SvenBroeckling/phasesix-rulebook/published/combat_en.md

 ##### Recoil

-Modern weapons usually cause *recoil* when attacking, which makes it difficult to re-aim at a target in a directly following attack.
+Automatic weapons usually cause *recoil* when attacking, which makes it difficult to re-aim at a target in a directly following attack.

 If an attack with a firearm is followed *directly* by another attack from the same character *within a combat round*, the minimum roll and the critical hit threshold are increased by 2.
 This malus increases for each subsequent attack in the same combat round.
 Thus, a third attack has a +4 malus on the minimum roll and critical hit threshold.